The Royal London antenatal care

 Our specialist clinics

-We offer pre-pregnancy counselling for people with medical conditions who are planning a pregnancy in north-east London.
-We offer advice on medication in pregnancy, and formulate an individualised management plan for care in pregnancy as well as during labour and delivery.
+We offer pre-pregnancy counselling for people with complex medical conditions who are planning a pregnancy in north-east London.
+Examples of medical problems which would benefit from pre-pregnancy counselling include previous organ transplants, complex heart disease, lupus, cystic fibrosis, kidney disease, or complex blood pressure problems.
+We offer advice on medication, how the pregnancy may be impacted by the medical problem, and create an individualised management plan for care in pregnancy, birth, and after the baby is born.

-This service is available for all women and pregnant people with medical conditions who are planning pregnancy or considering fertility treatment.
-We can also provide counselling for those with a previous complicated pregnancy due to a medical condition who may wish to discuss preparation for a future pregnancy.
+This service is also available for those with complex medical problems who are considering fertility treatment.
+We can also provide counselling for those with a previous complicated pregnancy due to a medical condition, such as complex high blood pressure problems or severe pre-eclampsia, who may wish to discuss preparation for a future pregnancy.

 For those who do not wish to conceive, advice on safe and effective contraception can be provided.

-Our diabetes service specialises in the management of diabetes in pregnancy, where we see women who have Type 1, Type 2 or gestational diabetes.
-The clinic is run by a multidisciplinary team (MDT) which includes obstetric doctors, diabetes doctors, diabetes midwives and a dietician who support women to control their blood sugar levels during pregnancy.
+At the Royal London, we have specialist services to support those who have diabetes in pregnancy.
+This includes those who have type 1, type 2 or gestational diabetes.
+This clinic is run by a multidisciplinary team, which includes obstetric doctors (pregnancy doctor), diabetes doctors, midwives, and a dietician who supports women to control their blood sugar levels during pregnancy.

-If you have a known medical condition or a medical problem has been identified during your pregnancy, you will be seen in a specialist obstetric medicine clinic.
-These are special clinics that are jointly run with a consultant obstetrician and consultant medical doctor.
-They may include:
+If you have a known medical condition, or a medical problem has been identified for the first time during your pregnancy, you will be seen in a specialist maternal medicine clinic.
+These are special clinics that are jointly run with a consultant obstetrician, a consultant medical doctor, and a specialist midwife.

-Our fetal medicine team is a specialised department that offers women, pregnant people and their families support through pregnancy and antenatal screening when a congenital or genetic condition might be suspected or diagnosed.
-The team also provides specialist scans and support for people with complex pregnancies such as with twins or triplet pregnancies.
+Our fetal medicine team is a specialised department that offers support through pregnancy and antenatal screening when a congenital or genetic condition might be suspected or diagnosed.
+The team also provides specialist scans and support for those with complex pregnancies, such as twin or triplet pregnancies.

 We can support you by offering the following: